Grant Applications Open for Schools and Early Care Providers

 2019 Vermont Farm to School Grant Program Requests for Applications (RFA) are now available, below.
 All applications must be submitted on our grant management system, WebGrants.
 Please, read the RFAs carefully for information about how to log into and navigate WebGrants.
 Applications will be accepted until November 14, 2018 at noon.

-1. Vermont Farm to School & Child Nutrition Grant: The VAAFM Farm to School Team is seeking applications from eligible Vermont-based childcare providers and schools to expand and improve food programs and/or to create or expand farm to school programs by integrating the classroom, cafeteria, and community (the 3 C’s of farm to school).
-Up to six applications will be awarded at $15,000 each, made possible by legislative appropriation and a financial investment of a dedicated partner.
-The anticipated grant period will be January 1, 2018 through December 31, 2019.
+Vermont Farm to School Child Nutrition Grant: The Vermont Agency of Agriculture, Food & Markets (VAAFM) Farm to School Team is seeking applications from eligible Vermont-based early care providers and schools to expand and improve their food programs and/or to create or expand Farm to School programs by integrating the classroom, cafeteria, and community (the 3 C’s of Farm to School).
+Up to seven applications will be awarded at $15,000 each, made possible by legislative appropriation and the financial investment of a dedicated partner.
+The anticipated grant period will be January 1, 2019 through December 31, 2020.

 Vermont Farm to School Program Resources:

 - Milton Case Study

 - Sharon Case Study

 - Using Food Hubs to Create Sustainable Farm to School Programs

 - Attachment C: Standard State Provisions for Grants & Contracts

 - Vermont FEED Farm to School Rubric